jiaaro/jiaaro/_posts/2014-05-09-Why-we-got-140-characters-instead-of-flying-cars.md

 I don’t mean to say everything is fine and there is nothing we could do better (as a species, I disdain nationalism), but I really do think the problem is overstated.
 It’s great that [SpaceX is trying to get us on Mars][spacex-mars], but a huge factor in why there isn't much investment in that area is cost.
 Before any substantial number of people are going to go off and colonize mars, we need to reduce the cost substantially so that it will be economically feasible to do so.

+Musk understands this well, and that’s his goal is to make it affordable.

+> Elon states that he wants to make a trip to the Red Planet affordable for an average American Family.
+Affordable, he later said,  is “no more than half a million dollars”.
+Considering that this would be a trip to another planet, I personally don’t think 500,000 dollars USD is a bad price.

 Because as long as it costs millions (billions?) of dollars, which could also be spent **saving lives here on earth**, a mission to colonize Mars is going to be unpalatable.
 Same for those fancy flying machines you’re yearning for.

  [thiel]: http://www.foundersfund.com/the-future